 This sport fishery subarea is allocated 62.2 percent of the first 130,845 lb (59.4 mt) allocated to the Washington sport fishery, and 32 percent of the Washington sport allocation between 130,845 lb (59.4 mt) and 224,110 lb (101.7 mt) (except as provided in section (e)(3) of this Plan).
-This subarea is defined as all U.S. waters west of the mouth of the Sekiu River, as defined above in paragraph (f)(1)(i), and north of the Queets River (47°31.70' N. lat.).
+This subarea is defined as all U.S. waters west of the mouth of the Sekiu River, as defined above in paragraph (f)(1)(i), and north of the Queets River $(47^{\circ}31.70' \text{ N. lat.})$.
 Season dates will be developed by the end of November each year for the following year.
-Seasons will open in early May and willmay be open up to two days per week includingwhich may include one weekday and one weekend day.
-Season structure willmay include periodic closures to assess the remaining quota for the subarea.
+Seasons will open in early May and may be open up to two days per week which may include one weekday and one weekend day.
+Season structure may include periodic closures to assess the remaining quota for the subarea.
 If sufficient quota remains, additional openings may be implemented.